djha-skin/dan/README.md

 I could add these arguments to the scan function:

-"%d_1 %d_1 %d_1 %d_2" or whatever
-The number at the end would signify that that thing is part of a struct I pass the struct in as another argument between args for 1 2 and 3 but before 4
-I pass in the struct, followed by its size so

-`scan(stream,scan,&bufstruct)` could add these arguments to the scan function:

 `"_ [ %d %d %d ] [ %d %d ] ` or whatever
 The brackets would signify that that everything inside is part of a struct I pass the struct in as another argument between args for 1 2 and 3 but before